Where to store precious metals?

 Or put it under the mattress.
 Or put it in a trash box in the basement.
 Or even hide it in the freezer.
 A safe deposit box at your local bank branch offers more secure storage compared to storing gold at home.

 It is a logical choice to store not only ingots, but also rare and collectible coins or expensive jewelry.
 However, there are a few caveats you should be aware of.
-Many customers are not comfortable with the idea of keeping precious metals in their homes because it can make them potential targets for theft and theft.
-After reading this, you will understand why so many people choose to store their gold in certified vaults.
+While customers benefit from the absence of storage charges and instant access to their possessions, keeping precious metals in a secret stash can increase the risk of damage and potentially reduce their value.
+Therefore, you'll need to purchase insurance separately to cover any amount of gold or silver you keep in a safe deposit box.